nicholasverdugo/Obsidian/ZCom MQTT REST Mapping Doc.md

 Full data codes:
 ![[Pasted image 20221117163328.png]]

-Convert JSON to string, and get byte array of the string in order to add to MQTT message
+Convert JSON to string, and get byte array of the string in order to add to MQTT message.
+Format MQTT as usual and send.

 ### Considerations
 - Must be UTF-8 charset when mapping to byte array